tencent cloud

 Step 1: Download the COSCLI tool

 You can choose the download address for the COSCLI tool based on your business scenario.
-If your server is in China, it's recommended to use the Domestic Site Download Address.
+If your server is in China, it's recommended to use the Domestic Site Download Address (The tool versions of the links here are all the latest versions.
+If you need to use an earlier version, you can visit release to retrieve historical versions).

 Domestic Site Download Address